 - 31.1 This Article covers situations where an outside organization has requested services of an off-duty Lieutenant and such services are billed to the outside organization. - 31.2 Except as provided for in 31.3, Lieutenants covered by this Agreement shall be entitled to compensation for services requested by any outside organization who shall pay for such services.
 Lieutenants shall also be eligible to perform such services as an Officer/Corporal or Sergeant; however, Lieutenants shall not receive preference for such services.
-The compensation to perform services for an outside organization by a Lieutenant or a Lieutenant acting as an Officer/Corporal or Sergeant shall be one and one-half (11⁄2) times the Lieutenant's straight time regular hourly rate of pay provided such amount shall not exceed a flat rate of fifty dollars (\$50.00). - 31.3 If an outside organization negotiates a flat rate different from the flat rate in Section 31.2, then the provision set forth in Section 31.3 shall apply.
-Notice shall be given to the

-Association of any different flat rate negotiated between the City and the outside organizations requesting services (e.g., University Athletic Association (UAA)) that require a Lieutenant(s) before the rates are finalized.
-The Lieutenant shall be compensated at the flat rate negotiated between the City and the Outside organization which may exceed fifty dollars (\$50.00) but shall not exceed one and one-half ( $1\frac{1}{2}$ ) times the Lieutenant's straight time regular hourly rate of pay.

-- 31.4 Hours worked in this Article do not constitute hours worked in this Agreement. - 31.5 The compensation in this Article shall be included in gross earnings for pension purposes.
-This sub-section shall be subject to the pension reopener in this Agreement. - 31.6 Either party may reopen this Article for negotiation one time during the term of this Agreement (Oct.
-1, 2014 Sept.
-30, 2017).
+The compensation to perform services for an outside organization by a Lieutenant or a Lieutenant acting as an Officer/Corporal or Sergeant shall be one and one-half (11⁄2) times the Lieutenant's straight time regular hourly rate of pay provided such amount shall not exceed a flat rate of fifty seven dollars (\$5957.00). - 31.3 If an outside organization negotiates a flat rate different from the flat rate in Section 31.2, then the provision set forth in Section 31.3 shall apply.
+Notice shall be given to the Association of any different flat rate negotiated between the City and the outside organizations requesting services (e.g., University Athletic Association (UAA)) that require a Lieutenant(s) before the rates are finalized.
+The Lieutenant shall be compensated at the flat rate negotiated between the City and the Outside organization which may exceed fifty dollars (\$50.00) but shall not exceed one and one-half (11⁄2) times the Lieutenant's straight time regular hourly rate of pay. - 31.4 Hours worked in this Article do not constitute hours worked in this Agreement. - 31.5 The compensation in this Article shall be included in gross earnings for pension purposes.
+This sub-section shall be subject to the pension reopener in this Agreement.

-ARTICLE 32 DRUG TESTING
+DRUG TESTING

 32.1 The City and the Association recognize that substance abuse in our nation and our community exacts staggering costs in both human and economic terms.
 Substance abuse can be reasonably expected to produce impaired job performance, lost productivity, absenteeism, accidents, wasted materials, lowered morale, rising health care costs, and diminished interpersonal relationship skills.
 The City and the Union share a commitment to solve this problem and to create and maintain a drug-free work place.
 The parties have agreed to the policy outlined in Addendum "B".
-The Association agrees that during the term of this agreement the City may modify the drug and substance abuse testing policy after discussing it negotiations with the Association.
+The Association agrees that during the term of this agreement the City may modify the drug and substance abuse testing policy after negotiations with the Association.